KaranjitSaha/MyTokens-IC/README.md

-# This project will work only if it is hosted live on the IC network for which we need cycles.
-Hence this code is just for reference and not for running.
-We can run it locally if we remove the authentication part though (which doesn't require any cycles).
+# This project will work locally only.

 # Check your Balance